 Pat Robertson's remarks on the Haitian earthquake were well intentioned but justly censured by others.
 While the portrayal of his remarks as mean spirited is unfair, Robertson's remarks were certainly unsupported by a comprehensive examination of Scripture.
 They conveyed the message that the earthquake was the result of the sins of the Hatian people, that God was punishing them for practicing voodoo.
 These remarks have produced some very well thought out theological responses.
-Now that I am blogging again, I would like to analyze some of these responses and hopefully make an original contribution to the discussion.
+I would like to analyze some of these responses and hopefully make an original contribution to the discussion.

 The best response to Robertson's remarks I have seen is by Ben Witherington.
 He rightly points out that the scriptural evidence indicates that while God is the most important actor, God is not the only actor when it comes to human tragedies.
 God gave our first parents the choice to obey Him or not.
 They chose to disobey and that human choice is the first cause of all human suffering that follows.
 Throughout history men and women have made a conscious choice to exploit the weak and the powerless and Haiti's history is a sad chronicle of such free choices, whether the choices were made by foreign powers or by the Hatains themselves.
 Human failure is another factor in human tragedies; Witherington points to Three Mile Island as such an example.